djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Ant Invasion!
+Must be nearly spring.
+==============================

-Right as I'm getting ready to leave, suddenly I seem to be saying 'dude' 10x more often.
+8 Mar 2013 | Right as I'm getting ready to leave, suddenly I seem to be saying 'dude' 10x more often.
 What is this abomination?
-==============================

 7 Mar 2013 | Heading to NYC!!!
 [Holler](mailto:gwen@gwenbell.com) if you're there.
 We can do coffee!